Osmoregulation in Freshwater Fish

 The continual uptake of water in freshwater species is regulated by the kidneys which continually produce large amounts of dilute urine.
 Despite the importance of healthy kidneys to help counteract the problem of taking on water, some salts are also lost in the large amounts of urine as well as through the membrane of the gills.
 Fortunately, the gills are also a site of ion uptake.
 Special cells in gill lamellae contain sodium and chloride "pumps".
 These pumps are special enzymes that use energy to move the ions up their concentration gradient (remember that moving down a concentration gradient is spontaneous, as in diffusion, and requires no input of energy) to maintain their higher concentration in the body.
 Thus, osmoregulation is a process that requires the expenditure of much energy on the part of the fish--even when they appear to be inactive.
 This constant expenditure of energy to maintain an osmotic balance is a reason why proper nutrition and low stress levels are important for healthy fish.
 Damage to the kidneys through bacterial infection or other means is often deadly as these organs extract the large amounts of water which continually diffuse into the fish's body.
 Fish with ascites or bloat are often suffering from kidney damage which is, unfortunately, irreversible.
 Saving a fish which appears bloated is highly unlikely, if the swelling is due to kidney dysfunction as they have lost the ability of osmoregulation.

 Angelfish and discus are examples of fish that have very strong and efficient osmoregulatory systems.
 They do well naturally in their native environment where the osmotic pressure is great due to the extremely soft water of the Amazon river basin.
 However, when under stress, these systems can be impaired.
-This is why it is advised to add some salt to the water of fish under stress.
+This is why it is advised to add some salt to the water of some fish species under stress.
 The salt reduces the osmotic pressure.
 The stress could come from transportation, diseases, trauma or a number of other problems.
 Keep in mind that salt is only good for short term success.
 The stress must be removed to prevent further problems.
+Also, some fish species do not tolerate salt, and long-term exposure will likely be detrimental for many freshwater fish.

 A sudden change in osmotic pressure can put great stress on the osmoregulatory system of a fish.
 This is of great concern when shipping fish to locations with water different from what they're adapted to.
 The fish arrives under great stress and is not able to regulate any osmotic pressure differences easily.
 This is one reason why acclimation should be slow.
 It also explains why treating diseased fish must be done carefully.
 When putting them in a salt bath, the concentration of salt should be increased gradually.